gurulhc/awesomeblockchain/README.md

-# awesomeblockchain
+# Awesome Blockchain
-A curated list of awesome resources : books, videos, articles, demos, tutorials about understanding blockchain from scratch.
+> A curated list of awesome resources : books, videos, articles, demos, tutorials about understanding blockchain from scratch.